brillout/wildcard-api/docs/rpc.draft.md

 The [Wikipedia RPC article](https://en.wikipedia.org/wiki/Remote_procedure_call) explains RPC quite well:

 > [...]
-A remote procedure call (RPC) is when a computer program causes a procedure [...] to execute in a different [...] computer [...], which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
+A remote procedure call (RPC) is when a computer program causes a procedure [...] to execute in a different [...] on another computer on a shared network [...], which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
 That is, the programmer writes essentially the same code whether the subroutine is local to the executing program, or remote.
 This is a form of client–server interaction (caller is client, executor is server), typically implemented via a request–response message-passing system.

-For example with Wildcard:
+For example, with Wildcard:

 ~~~js
 // Node.js server